This Tuesday Tip is sent on behalf of joshuah whittinghill, Information Technology Consultant in the Technology & Learning Program

 How do you create individual and collective accountability in your courses?
-According to accountability theory, it is common for members of a group (i.e. college classes) to develop a need to justify one’s behaviors to others, which causes one to consider and feel accountable for the process by which decisions and judgments have been reached.
+According to accountability theory (PDF), it is common for members of a group (i.e. college classes) to develop a need to justify one’s behaviors to others, which causes one to consider and feel accountable for the process by which decisions and judgments have been reached.
 One way to cultivate accountability is by using learning agreements in your courses.

-Learning agreements enhance students’ education by helping them understand the importance of adhering to their own best practices and goals.
+Learning agreements (PDF) enhance students’ education by helping them understand the importance of adhering to their own best practices and goals.

 Learning agreements have also shown to: